adfinis/ansible-guide/doc/roles_collections.rst

   time.
 Another advantage of this strict separation is that roles and collections can later on be published as open source without risking the exposure of sensitive customer data.
-* We also recommend to put each role or collection into its on Git repository.
+* We also recommend to put each role or collection into its own Git repository.
 Again, this makes reuse easier.
 * We generally recommend to prefer collections over single-role repositories.
 While there is no official "don't use single-role